GodotSteam/GodotSteam-Docs/docs/tutorials/initializing.md

 If you use this method, you **must** pass a true or false as for the first argument.

+!!! warning "Notes"
-**Note:** This functionality in the intialization functions only exists in GodotSteam 3.22 and up for Godot 3.x and GodotSteam 4.5 and up for Godot 4.x.
-It does not work in GDNative.
+	This functionality **does not** exist in GDNative.
+It only exists in GodotSteam 3.22 and up for Godot 3.x and GodotSteam 4.5 and up for Godot 4.x and GDExtension.

 ### Method 3: Set Environment Variables